qacafe/cdrouter_ruby_gem/README.md

 CDRouter is a Ruby gem to interact with the CDRouter Web API.
+For more information on CDRouter please visit http://www.qacafe.com.

 ## Intro